12 Dec Book Review: Back Mechanic

 For a deeper understanding I would further recommend his great books Ultimate Back Fitness And Performance and Low Back Disorders (although the latter is specifically for the clinician who treats low back pain).

-If you want to nerd out on spine biomechanics like I do, then consider these books.
+If you want to nerd out a bit on spine biomechanics like I do, then consider the advanced books.

-At this point, I’ve recommended the Back Mechanic to several friends.
+At this point, I’ve recommended Back Mechanic to several friends.